0cjs/sedoc/8bit/apple2/video.md

   had a flip-flop that would capture `D0` during Φ1; the test would read that to figure out a value for the 6522 timer.

+### Color Generation

+A [VCF post from resman][resman] provides an excellent description.
+To
+summarise:

+> It's best to break up the chroma cycle into four pieces: each quarter of
+> the chroma cycle representing one fundamental artifact color.
+The Apple
+> IIs video bitstream in HGR mode is twice the chroma frequency, so each
+> bit will overlay two quarters of the chroma cycle.
+Understand that the
+> resultant color is additive of the chroma cycle colors.
+If both bits are
+> zero, then black is output, if both are one, then white is output, as it
+> covers the complete chroma cycle and the result is the summation of the
+> entire cycle, thus producing white.
+If one bit is one and the other zero,
+> then half of the chroma cycle is summed up and output - either the first
+> half of the chroma cycle or the second, depending on where the one bit
+> falls.

 <!-------------------------------------------------------------------->